MoorOverPerson/ALMKKBB/README.md

 - `shamela/` – Placeholder for Al-Maktaba Al-Shamela library files and instructions for integration.
 - `scripts/` – Utility scripts for handling data.
+- `ibadah_app.html` – Small interactive demo that lets you mine and exchange virtual IBADAH currencies directly in the browser.

 ## Adding the Shamela Library